Bangjja Yugi made with Danjo technique (hand forged)

 <THE CLEANING METHOD>

 Use a common green dish scrubber and dishwashing liquid to clean and wipe it completely with a dry towel.
 The first use can leave some stains and change of colors, but the more frequently it is used, the less stain it will develop and it will bring out the subtle and golden colors of bronzeware.
-To remove the stains after certain period of use, scrub it with rough dish scrub without water and wipe with dry towel.
+To remove the stains after certain period of use, scrub it with rough dish scrub without water and wipe it with dry towel.
 The stains will be gone with black powder.
 Please wipe the lacquer part gently with a sponge .

 <The Making of Bangjja Bronzeware with Danjo technique>

-Depending on the composition of the alloy, typical Korean Bronzeware are divided into Bangjja or Jumul, according to the method of production.
-Jumul production involves a simple technique of pouring liquid metal into a mold, while Bangjja is a method wherein an alloy of cooper and tin in the ration of 78 to 22 is pounded and hit repeatedly with a hammer by hand to form a production into a desire shape.
+Depending on the composition of the alloy, typical Korean Bronzeware are divided into Bangjja or Jumul according to the method of production.
+Jumul production involves a simple technique of pouring liquid metal into a mold, while Bangjja is a method wherein an alloy of cooper and tin in the ration of 78 to 22 is pounded and hit repeatedly with a hammer by hand to form a production in to a desire shape.
 Semi-Bangjja utilizes both processes.
 Bangjja is more difficult to create, but the quality is superior.